-Typically, between 20 and 25 recipients are selected each year, and a public announcement is made in early fall.
-Names, photos and biographies of the Fellows are posted on MacArthur’s website.
+Typically, between 20 and 25 recipients are selected each year, and a public announcement is made in early Fall.
+Information about the Fellows, including videos, biographies, and photos are posted on MacArthur’s website at www.macfound.org.
 Neither the number of recipients nor the timing of the announcement is fixed.

 Who were John D. and Catherine T. MacArthur?

 John MacArthur was a businessman whose funds created the Foundation; Catherine was his second wife and a member of the boards of many of the firms he owned.
 John MacArthur was the sole owner of Bankers Life & Casualty Company, a Chicago-based firm he purchased in the 1930s.
 He had numerous real estate holdings in New York and Florida, and other businesses and real estate all over the country.
 He created the Foundation in 1970.
 It began operations upon his death in 1978.
 He selected Board members to run the Foundation but did not provide guidelines for them to follow.

 Why is the Foundation interested in issues relating to individuals and creativity?
 Whose idea was the Fellows Program?